 Career opportunities for Bachelor Management of International Social Challenges

 This programme provides you with an excellent basis to pursue a career in local, national or international organisations in the public sector that deal with international social challenges.
-After graduating from the Management of International Social Challenges Bachelor’s programme you will:
+After graduating from the Management of International Social Challenges bachelor programme you will:

-- Have acquired theoretical knowledge about the management of international social challenges.
+have acquired theoretical knowledge about the management of international social challenges;

-- Be able to examine and analyse international social challenges and strategies in order to manage them.
+be able to examine and analyse international social challenges and strategies in order to manage them;

-- Be able to design and conduct research in accordance with academic standards.
+be able to design and conduct research in accordance with academic standards;

-- Official CROHO name: Public Administration Science
+Official CROHO name: Public Administration Science

-- Programme name: Management of International Social Challenges
+Programme name: Management of International Social Challenges

-- Instruction language: English
+Instruction language: English

-- Duration: 3 years
+Duration: 3 years

-- Location: Campus Woudestein, Rotterdam
+Location: Campus Woudestein, Rotterdam

-- Tuition fees (2019-2020):
+Tuition fees (2021-2022):

-- €6.600 (Institutional fee: non-EEA/EU students)
+€6,600 (Institutional fee: non-EEA students)